 Saskatchewan healthcare providers are not required to learn or use MSHR.
 Continue to follow your current processes for viewing patients' results from the various systems in place, such as the Electronic Health Record Viewer (eHR Viewer), Electronic Medical Records (EMRs) and Sunrise Clinical Manager (SCM).

 Patients with a MSHR account can access their results and personal health information prior to an appointment.
 This may help patients better understand health conditions, prepare for appointments and bring questions about their information.

 Research and studies to date have not shown that patient access to their health information online increases providers' workload.
 In a survey of Saskatchewan healthcare providers, 85% of respondents indicated they believe citizens' access to their health information online will either have no impact to healthcare providers' workload or decrease their workload.

 With regards to Clinical Documents, we encourage you to make patients aware of their ability to view clinical documents when the changes roll out, and to encourage patients to use MSHR if they are not currently.
 Your support for this initiative is appreciated and will contribute to better health outcomes for Saskatchewan people.
 Below you will find resources that provide guidance and outline best practices for documentation, including marking sensitive documents and the corrections process.

 To ensure a user-friendly experience, MSHR features multiple tools to help patients better understand their results and other information.
-A disclaimer notifies patients that their results may not be final and will require the interpretation of their healthcare provider.

 Abnormal or Sensitive Results That May Be Distressing